captain-pink/nestjs-nats-websocket-rest/README.md

 ## Structure

-Project consist of 2 apps and 1 library.
+Project consist of 2 apps and 1 library (and separate repository with telegram bot).

 ### Library

-- modules (config, mongo, health-check) - all modules are built to use across monorepo.
+- modules (config, mongo, health-check, analytic) - all modules are built to use across monorepo.
 - util - solves some atomic issues

 ### Apps